Wednesday, November 5, 2008

 "Nuestro Pueblo" (meaning "our town")- known as the Watt's Towers.

-Sam Rodia, single creator of the Watt's Towers was asked why he made the towers, he answered "I wanted to do something big and I did it."
+When Sam Rodia, single creator of the Watt's Towers was asked why he made the towers, he answered "I wanted to do something big and I did it."

 Sam (Simon) Rodia was born on February 12th, 1879 in Ribottoli Italy.
 Rodi's older brother immigrated to the United States in 1895 and settled in Pennsylvania.
 Rodia followed his brother a few years later.
 He moved to the west coast and found work in rock quarries and logging and railroad camps as a construction worker.